Stocks move higher ahead of a busy week of company earnings - WTMJ

 AP Business Writer

-Stocks were higher in afternoon trading Monday as investors geared up for the busiest week for earnings so far this season.
+Stocks were higher in morning trading Monday as investors geared up for the busiest week for earnings so far this season.

 Small company stocks outpaced the broader market in a sign that investors were feeling confident about economic growth.
 The Russell 2000 rose 1.2%.